New To Road Cycling Guide

 Most new road bikes either don’t include pedals at all or are supplied with very cheap plastic pedals intended just for a quick test ride, so a decent pair of pedals is an essential purchase and ‘clipless’ pedals are now the norm on a road bike.
 Clipless pedals do away with the old fashioned strap and clip by using a ski binding style spring action to grip a cleat that is screwed to the sole of the shoe.
 The appropriate cleat will be supplied with the pedals.

 Release is easily achieved by a slight outward twist of the heel, an action that very quickly becomes second nature.
 Rather confusingly the terminology refers to ‘clipping in’ to this type of ‘clipless’ pedal.
 As with the bike itself, these modern pedals are excellent at their job, with all but the very basic ones offering adjustment to the spring tension so that the action can be tailored to you.

 One often overlooked feature to consider when looking for a first road bike is the ability to easily fit mudguards, particularly if you are considering commuting on it.
 The misery of a wet backside cannot be overstated!
 Having a bike that can take mudguards also means that if the bug bites and you upgrade to a more expensive road bike then your first workhorse doesn’t need to be sold or retired, it can continue to do sterling duty as a ‘winter’ bike, for use on days when you don’t want to take your new toy out in the rain.

 Choosing a road bike shouldn't be daunting.
 Ensuring the bike fits, considering brake and gear choice and factoring in handy features, such as compatibility with mudguards and you can guarantee you will be in for an enjoyable cycling experience.
-Browse our road bike range and read our guides to hand signals and riding in a group.
+Browse our road bike range and read our guides to hand signals, cycling clothing and cycling accessories.